windstonp/coolmovies/coolmovies-frontend/README.md

 2. The design is responsive.✅
 3. Our designers don't like the default MUI blue.
 Change this. ✅
 4. Make the proxied GraphQL URL an environment variable.
 5. Improve the folder structure of the frontend application how you see fit.
-(It's intentionally not great)
+(It's intentionally not great)✅
 6. Add the custom `edit.svg` from the `public` folder as an icon to launch editing the review.
 7. Add a unit testing framework of your choice, and some unit tests around the more complex areas of your code.